chrisgrieser/nvim-recorder/README.md

 *nvim-recorder* allows you to set breakpoints in your macros which can be helpful for debugging macros.
 Breakpoints are automatically ignored when you trigger the macro with a count.

 __Setting Breakpoints__
-1. *During a recording* press the `addBreakPoint` key (default: `#`) in normal mode.
+1. *During a recording,* press the `addBreakPoint` key (default: `#`) in normal mode.
-2. *After a recording* use `editMacro` and add (or remove) the `#` manually.
+2. *After a recording,* use `editMacro` and add (or remove) the `#` manually.

 __Playing Macros with Breakpoints__
-Using the `playMacro` key, the macro automatically stops at the next breakpoint.
+- Using the `playMacro` key, the macro automatically stops at the next breakpoint.
 The next time you press `playMacro`, the next segment of the macro is played.

-Starting a new recording, editing a macro, or switching macro slot all reset the sequence, meaning that `playMacro` starts from the beginning again.
+- Starting a new recording, editing a macro, or switching macro slot all reset the sequence, meaning that `playMacro` starts from the beginning again.

-> __Note__
-> You can do other things in between playing segments of the macro, like moving a few characters to the left or right.
+- You can do other things in between playing segments of the macro, like moving a few characters to the left or right.
 That way you can also use breakpoints to manually correct irregularities.

 __Ignoring Breakpoints__
-When you play the macro with a *count* (for example `50Q`), breakpoints are automatically ignored. *Tip*: add a count of 1 (`1Q`) to play a macro once and still ignore breakpoints.
+When you play the macro with a *count* (for example `50Q`), breakpoints are automatically ignored.

+> 💡 add a count of 1 (`1Q`) to play a macro once and still ignore breakpoints.

 __Shared Keybindings with nvim-dap__
 If you are using [nvim-dap](https://github.com/mfussenegger/nvim-dap), you can use `dapSharedKeymaps = true` to set up the following shared keybindings:
 1. `addBreakPoint` maps to `dap.toggle_breakpoint()` outside
 a recording.
 During a recording, it adds a macro breakpoint instead.